Master of Professional Studies in Informatics

 Program Description and Accreditation

-This institution has been granted consent by the Minister of Colleges and Universities to offer this degree program for a five-year term starting March 6, 2020.
-Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing bodies or other educational institutions).
+This institution has been granted a consent by the Minister of Colleges, Universities, Research, Excellence and Security to offer this program for the period from March 6, 2020 to June 28, 2026.
+Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing bodies, or other educational institutions).

 Tuition